 We do everything we can to ensure all dogs arrive and leave healthy.
 Therefore we require a Health Certificate signed by your veterinarian (within 30 days of camp start date) stipulating that your dog is free of any contagious skin condition or other health problem.
-You will also need to provide proof of an up-to-date rabies vaccination, as required by law.
+You will also need to provide proof of an up-to-date rabies vaccination, as required by law, or a signed letter from your veterinarian with a copy of acceptable titre levels.
 In case of an emergency, veterinarians are available in the area 24/7, and for minor problems, veterinary technicians on staff at Camp Unleashed may be able to assist.

 For most of camp your dog is free to be off leash as long as she/he responds to your voice recall, doesn’t have any problems around other dogs, and doesn't run away.
 However, in certain workshops, we may ask for you to keep your dog on a leash for a short period in order to limit distractions.

 Campers are responsible for cleaning up all dog poop immediately.
 Trash cans and bags will be conveniently located.

 The camp director reserves the right to dismiss any camper who dog’s conduct is in any way detrimental to the interests of other camps and their dogs.

 Camp Unleashed is not responsible for weather conditions resulting in site-related difficulties.
 In the event of inclement weather, the camp schedule may be changed to allow for alternative indoor activities.

 Your deposit of $200 per person guarantees your space.
 Deposits are nonrefundable and nontransferable.